sharkmu/pgm/README.md

 # Project Good Morning

+> [!CAUTION]
+> This project is discontinued.
+Further developments are not expected.

 An application that helps you start your mornings by providing need-to-know information (e.g.: weather, stock prices, news, etc.)

 ## Official Discord Support Server